nplan-io/ml_paper_club/README.md

 - [04/07/2022] IN PERSON PAPER CLUB THIS WEEK Vahan presents: Chence Shi, Minkai Xu, Zhaocheng Zhu, Weinan Zhang, Ming Zhang, Jian Tang (2021) [GraphAF: a Flow-based Autoregressive Model for Molecular Graph Generation](https://arxiv.org/pdf/2001.09382.pdf)

 IN-PERSON ATTENDANCE: For those who want to join in person this week.
-Please go to the reception at our office building (133 Whitechapel High St, London E1 7PT) and say you are hear for nPlan in meeting room 4.
-They should direct you to the meeting room.
+Please go to the reception at our office building (133 Whitechapel High St, London E1 7PT) and say you are here for a meeting with nPlan in meeting room 4.
 IF YOU ARE ATTENDING IN PERSON PLEASE RSVP ON OUR [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) SO WE CAN GET A HEADCOUNT FOR FOOD IN THE PAPER CLUB.

 VIRTUAL ATTENDANCE: For those who want to join online this week [Webinar Meeting](https://us02web.zoom.us/j/87156213326)